• Skip to primary navigation

 • Slice 1-2 inches off the ends of the asparagus spears.
 Assess to see if more needs to come off by testing a small slice.
 If it seems woody, cut off a little more from each stem.

 • Repeat with the remaining olive oil, asparagus and salt and pepper.
-When two minutes remain, scoot the asparagus over in the pan and add the shallots.
+When two minutes remain, scoot the asparagus over and add the shallots.
 Turn the heat to medium low and gently saute the shallots while the asparagus continues to cook.
 The shallot will soften and turn slightly golden.

 • Add the garlic, then, the first batch of asparagus back into the pan.
 Now, using a spatula, gently toss and shimmy the ingredients being careful not to break/bend the asparagus.
 Cook just long enough just to take the raw flavor off the garlic, about one minute.
 The garlic will become fragrant and turn a creamy-golden color.
 Remove from heat.